 Don’t buy a bad deal!
 Use our Denver Rental Property Spreadsheet to quickly and accurately analyze Denver rental properties.
 The spreadsheet was created by Joe Massey, Senior Loan Officer at Castle & Cooke Mortgage, to help investors find the “right deal” for their portfolio.
-Stop spending money on investment calculators and download our free Denver focused spreadsheet to start analyzing deals immediately.
+Stop spending money on investment calculators and download our free Denver-focused rental property analysis spreadsheet to start analyzing deals immediately.

 The rental property spreadsheet is a free download for you to use.
 I use it and recommend it because it’s the right balance for return analysis and simplicity.